naturalis/docker_mattermost/README.md

  - db
  - app
  - web
- - traefik
+ - traefik 2.x

 It is started using Foreman which creates:

  - .env file
- - docker-compose.yml
- - traefik.toml
+ - traefik/traefik.toml

 The puppet script generates: